elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 As LiveView matures it is becoming clear that it much more than just a tool for building real-time features in your web app.
 LiveView is a state management system for your single page app.
 Developers are increasingly reaching for LiveView to build and manage the complexities of a full-featured SPA.
 This is why, in our upcoming LiveView book, we're aiming to build out a diverse and robust set of features using LiveView.

 Once such common feature is that of a real-time admin-facing dashboard.
 Such dashboards often require data visualization and LiveView means we can offer data viz in real-time.
 In this post, we'll look at how to leverage the [Contex](https://github.com/mindok/contex) library for server-side SVG chart rendering.
-We'll render a Context chart in a LiveView and update our chart in real-time.
+We'll render a Contex chart in a LiveView and update our chart in real-time.
 Along the way, I hope you'll get excited about what you can do with LiveView, and what you can learn if you dive into our upcoming book.

 ## The Problem